photon-cat/photon-cat.github.io/_posts/2025-11-05-reversing-agras-t40-esc-protocol.md

 ![Connectivity to drone setup](/assets/images/connecivitytodrone.png)

 The Agras T40 uses 8 ESCs communicating over RS-485.
-I captured the power-up sequence with an oscilloscope.
+Figured this out by probing with scope and measuring signal timing.
+Quickly figured out it was UART 8N1 @ 115200 baud

 ## Finding Frame Boundaries